The Basics

 The UTNY application can be accessed on the Apply page.
 There is no application fee, and students can apply as many times as they like.
 The deadline is typically two semesters before the semester in New York.

-To apply, students upload their resumes and answer one essay question about their interests and goals for their participation in the UTNY program.
 The application process is competitive, so UTNY recommends that students have their college or school career services office review their resume before submitting.

 Internships